-Embarking on a journey of a lifetime and don’t know which path to tread on – all of us face this situation when we step out from the gates of school to face the big bad world at some point or the other.
-There are inhibitions, skepticisms and doubts about the choice we make as a student.
+Embarking on a journey of a lifetime and don’t know which path to tread on – all of us face this situation when we step out from the gates of school to face the big bad world of college and higher studies at some point or the other.
+There are inhibitions, skepticisms, and doubts about the choice we make as a student.

-Bachelor of Technology (B.Tech) is a four year degree programme that aims to form the basic theoretical concepts as well as practical concepts of the students in various areas such as computer engineering, electronics and communication engineering, software engineering, mechanical engineering and many more.
-The course curriculum includes digital and analog electronics, programming, computer networks, database management systems, computer systems organisation.
+Bachelor of Technology (B.Tech) is a four-year degree programme that aims to form the basic theoretical concepts as well as practical concepts of the students in various areas such as computer engineering, electronics and communication engineering, software engineering, mechanical engineering and much more.
+The course curriculum includes digital and analog electronics, programming, computer networks, database management systems, computer systems organization.

-The choice of BCA and MCA or B.Tech first of all depends upon the background (commerce, arts or science) and satisfaction of eligibility conditions by a student.
-Secondly, the choice depends upon the institute where the student wishes to pursue the degree.
-In B.Tech (CSE/IT/SE) programme both the theoretical and practical concepts of a student are made strong which enhances the in depth knowledge of the student.
-At the same time MCA is a specialised and professional degree course and gives more practical experience to the student.
-In addition if the student wants to pursue Ph.D programme then MCA is a better option than B.Tech.
+The choice of BCA and MCA or B.Tech, first of all, depends on the background (commerce, arts or science) and satisfaction of eligibility conditions by a student.
+Secondly, the choice depends on the institute where the student wishes to pursue the degree.
+In B.Tech (CSE/IT/SE) programme both the theoretical and practical concepts of a student are made strong which enhances the in-depth knowledge of the student.
+At the same time, MCA is a specialized and professional degree course and gives more practical experience to the student.
+In addition, if the student wants to pursue a Ph.D. programme then MCA is a better option than B.Tech.
 Finally, the selection of pursuing MCA or M.Tech for higher education totally depends on the interest of a person.

 MBA is a management course that enhances managerial, communication and presentation skills of a person.
 MBA is more suitable for service and customer oriented industry.
 If someone wants to study the management prospects then MBA is a good option.

-The choice between M.Tech and MBA for further study totally depends upon individual preference and strength of the person.
-If the student is of science background and want to continue his/her career in technical, teaching or research, then M.Tech is the right choice for him.
+The choice between M.Tech and MBA for further study totally depends on individual preference and strength of the person.
+If the student is of science background and wants to continue his/her career in technical, teaching or research, then M.Tech is the right choice for him/ her.

 However, if somebody wants to study the management aspects, then MBA is the right choice.
 M.Tech is suitable for product based industry where technical skills are required.
 It is also suitable for teaching and research profession.

-If a student complete his/her M.Tech from an institute of international repute like IITs, DTU (formerly Delhi College of Engineering), NSIT, NITs, Jamia Milia Islamia, Jamia Hamdard, BITS etc then the person will get higher salary and position as compared to a fresher who has done B.Tech.
+If a student completes his/her M.Tech from an institute of international repute like IITs, DTU (formerly Delhi College of Engineering), NSIT, NITs, Jamia Milia Islamia, Jamia Hamdard, BITS etc then he/ she is likely to get higher salary and position as compared to a fresher who has completed B.Tech.
 Similarly, an MBA degree from IIMs, FMS, IIT, XLRI, DSM (DTU) will increase the salary of the person as compared to a fresh B.Tech.